nqtronix/avr-tinyuart/README.md

    Press `ALT + F7`; select your MCU under `Device` and `Change Device...` and your tool under `Tool` and pick it from the drop down menu

  - **Adjust settings:**<br>
-   Open `tinyuart.h` and adjust the settings as needed.
+   Copy `tinyuart_config.h` to the `/config` of your project and adjust the settings as needed.
 By default it's configured for an ATTINY13A running at 9.6MHz and 115200 baud.

  - **Compile & Program:**<br>
    Press `CTRL + ALT + F5` to compile a new version for your settings and flash it afterwards.